timeoutdigital/StreamHub-iOS-SDK/README.md

 ## Cocoa Pods

-The easiest way to install StreamHub SDK into your project is to use CocoaPods (if you aren't using CocoaPods already, you should!).
-StreamHub SDK does not yet have a spec on CocoaPods.org, so you should specify Github repository when adding it to your pods.
-Here is an example Podfile:
+The easiest way to add StreamHub SDK to your project is to use CocoaPods (if you aren't using CocoaPods already, you should!).
+StreamHub SDK does not yet have a spec on CocoaPods.org, so for now just specify Github repository when adding it to your pods.
+An example Podfile:

     platform :ios, :deployment_target => '6.0'